 Ordering Your Repeat Prescription

-When you need more medication, please mark ONLY those items that you need, by ticking next to each item on the white side.
-Please do not tick items that you do not need.
-You should then take or send your white slip to the surgery.
+When you need more medication, please mark ONLY those items that you need, by ticking next to each item.
+Please do not tick items that you do not need

 You can also order repeat prescriptions: